 Roost Boxes Mean Winter Warmth

-Roost boxes are specially designed to trap in more heat so birds don’t have to work as hard to stay warm when the chilly weather rolls around and also provides birds a place to perch away from predatory threats.
+Roost boxes are specially designed to trap in more heat so birds don’t have to work as hard to stay warm when the chilly weather rolls around and also provides the widest variety of birds a place to perch away from predatory threats.
 Unlike nest boxes, these roost boxes are meant to pack in a crowd—as many as a dozen birds can use a single roost box for shelter from the elements and ever-present danger.
 This may help to attract wintering bluebirds to your yard.
 The more the merrier when staying safe and warm!

 Native Plants for the Winter Advantage

 Your gardening can help bluebirds find food!
 Bluebirds shift gears from insects to berries and fruit in the wintertime, so planting native berry bushes, trees, and shrubs help wintering bluebirds find the food they need.
 Bluebirds don’t always migrate south in the winter—sometimes they forage in smaller flocks for wild fruits and berries in wooded areas.
 It’s best to use native plants when gardening because these species are already adapted to your region’s climate and local bluebird populations are used to them already.